violet-eco/violet-eco.github.io/docs/applications/lotus.md

 minimizing clutter and distractions.

-In contrast, the interface may become more dynamic and engaging, giving playful animations and brilliant color schemes, when the user appears interested or intrigued.
+In contrast, the interface may become more dynamic and engaging, giving playful animations and brilliant color schemes, when the user appears interested or intrigued

 ### Emotionally Responsive Applications
 In order to create software that is responsive to the emotions and needs of the user, developers might use the Emotional Interface to their advantage.
 When a user is distressed or depressed, for instance, a virtual assistant can employ emotion detection